 The Anat Baniel Method for ChildrenSM helps children perceive differences.

+Infants with special needs often have limited movement options.
+They are not able to do all the random movements that a healthy child can do.
+As it turns out, this random flailing that may appear insignificant, gives the infant brain a huge amount of information about where the body is in space and the possibilities for movement.
 Given the conditions for learning, the brain can form more than a million new connections per second.
-As children are guided to move within a small and comfortable range, many variations become available to them.
-These movements begin to fill in the brain map in a similar way that healthy children do with random exploratory movements.
-Having a variety of movement options not connected at first to a goal gives the brain a message of possibility rather than limitation.
+As special needs children are guided to move within a small and comfortable range, many variations can become available to them.
+These movements begin to fill in the brain map in a similar way that healthy children do with those random exploratory movements.
+Having a variety of movement options, not connected at first to a goal, gives the brain a message of possibility rather than limitation.
 The child can begin to happily explore their world within their own range of comfort.
-As they continue, this range can enlarge naturally and intentional movement becomes easier.
+As they continue, this range of movements can enlarge naturally while at the same time intentional movement can become easier.

 Intentional movement does not occur in any healthy child by doing things the right way, they have a rich base of information that allows them to hone in on the approximate.
 They “do it wrong” many times in many ways before they become proficient.